jimcchan/WebSiteELBIaC/README.md

 # WebSiteELBIaC
-Build AWS website with Terraform
+Build an AWS website with Terraform Infrastructure as Code